 How Do I Get My Business On Google My Business?

-Let’s discuss how you can get started and get your business on the list.
+Let’s discuss how you can get your business on the list.

 Note: you will need a Google/ Gmail account to set up the business listing

 Once the page loads, click the “Manage Now” button in the top right of the header.
 There is often another “Manage Now” link in the site’s body.